 Sturdy metal buckets and window planters stand up to the task of keeping party drinks cold when filled with ice.
-Provide a variety of drink options for party guests, such as soda, water, and flavorful chai punch (recipe available below).
+Provide a variety of drink options for party guests, such as soda, water, and lemonade.

 Share fond memories and celebrate your grad's achievements from kindergarten through graduation with a memory timeline.
 Attach important photos to construction paper and hang them from string or a clothesline using clothespins (if your party is indoors, attach to twine or ribbon and hang from a mantel or across a wall).

 Minimize dirty dishes and maximize guest mingling with grab-and-go party snacks.
-Our Wasabi Party Mix (recipe available below) fits perfectly in cones fashioned from sturdy, bright paper.
+Our spicy cinnamon sugar snack mix fits perfectly in cones fashioned from sturdy, bright paper.

 Graduation party guests will look forward to celebrating with these hat-topped cupcakes.
-Roll the edges of each frosted cupcake in nonpareils to make a colored rim, then add a hat and tassel made from a chocolate-covered cherry, chocolate-covered cracker, small candy, and fruit leather.
+Roll the edges of each frosted cupcake in nonpareils to make a colored rim, then finish the batch by adding hats and tassels made from chocolate-covered cherries, chocolate-covered crackers, small candies, and fruit leather.

 Editor's Tip: To encourage impromptu pictures, scatter disposable cameras around the party.